5 steps to building regulations approval

 Sometimes your builder might have a preference for a particular surveyor, but it’s your project so it pays to have a pre-application meeting with your local building control team so you can discuss the project and any particular design details which are out of the ordinary.

-Find your local team here and contact them to find out what the likely charges will be.
+Contact your local team to find out what the likely charges will be.

 Then all you’ll need to do is agree a price based on the various stages which need to be inspected.

-You can apply to your local building control team in one of two ways:
+You can apply to your local building control authority in one of two ways:

 a) Full Plans application: For the majority of these applications the building control team will check and ‘approve’ the plans before work starts.
 You’ll need to submit all drawings, specifications and, where necessary, calculations for structure, thermal, water consumption and so on.
 Submitting this type of application reduces the risk of contravening the regulations and helps avoid costly delays.